 1> start or restart T430 for serving cell with the timer value set to ntn-UlSyncValidityDuration from the subframe indicated by epochTime;

 NOTE: UE should attempt to re-acquire SIB19 before the end of the duration indicated by ntn-UlSyncValidityDuration and epochTime by UE implementation.
+If the current ntn-UlSyncValidityDuration expires before the next epochTime and the epochTime is in the future, the UE may extend the ntn-UlSyncValidityDuration.